irrdnet/irrd/docs/admins/configuration.rst

 * ``sources.{name}.nrtm_access_list_unfiltered``: a reference to an access list in the configuration, where IPs in the access list are permitted unfiltered access to the NRTMv3 stream for this particular source (``-g`` queries).
-  Unfiltered means full password hashes are included.
+  Unfiltered means full password hashes are included and objects are never dummified.
   Sharing password hashes externally is a security risk, the unfiltered data is intended only to support
   :doc:`availability and data migration </admins/availability-and-migration>`.